Moana

 Table Chart PROFILE FAQ

-Professional & technical services have limited presence with only 3.6% of employment compared to 7.3% regionally.
-The predominantly residential area offers limited local employment opportunities as indicated by the count of Census working population versus resident population.
-Between September 2024 and September 2025, employment levels increased by 4.2% and labour force increased by 4.1%, with unemployment remaining essentially unchanged.
-In contrast, Greater Adelaide saw employment grow by 3.0%, labour force expand by 2.9%, and unemployment fall by 0.1 percentage points.
-State-level data to 25-Nov-25 shows SA employment grew by 1.19% year-on-year, adding 10,710 jobs, with the state unemployment rate at 4.0%.
-This compares favourably to the national unemployment rate of 4.3%, with SA's employment growth outpacing the national average of 0.14%.
-Jobs and Skills Australia's national employment forecasts from May-25 project national employment to expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
-Applying these projections to Moana's employment mix suggests local employment should increase by 6.5% over five years and 13.7% over ten years, assuming constant population projections for illustrative purposes.
+Meanwhile, professional & technical has limited presence with 3.6% employment compared to 7.3% regionally.
+The predominantly residential area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+Between September 2024 and September 2025, employment levels increased by 4.2%, labour force increased by 4.2%, with unemployment remaining essentially unchanged.
+In Greater Adelaide, employment grew by 3.0%, labour force expanded by 2.9%, and unemployment fell by 0.1 percentage points during the same period.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Moana.
+These projections estimate national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates between industry sectors.
+Applying these projections to Moana's employment mix suggests local employment should increase by 6.5% over five years and 13.7% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment